Methodology

 • information which is contradictory within a return, for example OC2 data reported for a child not looked after for 12 months at the end of the year

 Any record which fails the validation checks is highlighted and must be corrected.
-An explanation of each validation check and guidance on how corrections can be made are documented in the list of validation checks available on the DfE children looked after collection website.
+An explanation of each validation check and guidance on how corrections can be made are documented in the list of validation checks available on the DfE children looked after collection website (opens in a new tab).

 Some aggregate return level checks are performed in the system to highlight large changes in return level data compared to the previous year.
 These are there as prompts for local authorities to check their data.
 Any outstanding aggregate checks need to have explanatory commentary added to the system before the local authority can sign off their return.